Ohio State nav bar

 RSS Nature Materials

-• Near-100% spontaneous rolling up of polar van der Waals materials
+• Excitons in van der Waals magnetic materials

 RSS Nature Energy